Skip to main content

 Learning By Reading

-Weeks turned into months of reading economic blogs and materials.
-It was December 2016 and once again I was browsing Amazon books when I saw it; 'customers also viewed - Monetary Economics: An Integrated Approach to Credit, Money, Income, Production and Wealth written by Wynne Godley and Marc Lavoie.
+Then, in late 2016, while browsing Amazon, I came across a book with an extraordinary title: Monetary Economics: An Integrated Approach to Credit, Money, Income, Production and Wealth by Wynne Godley and Marc Lavoie.
 I was intrigued.
-What a tremendous title.
-I read a sample; 'Balance Sheets, Transaction Matrices and the Monetary Circuit'.
+I read a sample: Balance Sheets, Transaction Matrices and the Monetary Circuit.
 I was sold!
 But it was expensive.
 I hummed and harred for a week before making my purchase.
 I had to have it.
+What attracted me wasn't ideology or prediction, but structure.
+The idea that monetary systems could be understood through interconnected balance sheets and institutional flows felt intuitively powerful - perhaps because of my earlier experience working with large accounting and enterprise systems.

 Learning By Doing